kamilburda/gimp-export-layers/DEVELOPMENT.md

 A Linux distribution is recommended as the environment contains several bash scripts.
 For Windows, see [Development Setup on Windows](#Development-Setup-on-Windows) for options.

-The easiest way is to download and execute the [bash script](utils/init_repo.sh) that automatically installs any required dependencies and sets up the environment.
+The easiest way is to download and run the [bash script](utils/init_repo.sh) that automatically installs any required dependencies and sets up the environment.

 If you cannot run the script, perform manual setup as per the instructions below.